Understanding Legal Separation In Michigan

 - Family is in a state of transition and parties may need “space” that is structured and enforceable, while they reflect upon repairing or dissolving their marriage.

-The attorneys at Gordon & Hess, PLC are experienced with divorce proceedings and separate maintenance proceedings and can help you understand the differences between them and which proceeding would be best for your particular set of circumstances.
-Please contact Gordon & Hess, PLC now and schedule a free ½ hour confidential consultation to meet face to face and discuss whether a legal separation through a separate maintenance action is in your best interest.
+Our attorneys at Gordon & Hess, PLC, are experienced with all matters related to family law, divorce proceedings and separate maintenance proceedings.
+We can help you understand the differences between them and which proceeding would be best for your particular set of circumstances.
+Email us or call 616-369-7452 to schedule a consultation to discuss whether a legal separation through a separate maintenance action is in your best interest.